First virtual assistant checklist before you hire

 Turn the task pile into one clear role

-Document only the first three workflows
+Document only the first three work processes

 Plan access like a security process, not an afterthought